-2.6 Performing a Structured Walk-through of the Conceptual Model [3]
+2.6 Performing a Structured Walk-through of the Assumptions Document [3]

 As previously discussed, the simulation analyst will need to collect system information from many different SMEs.
 Furthermore, these people are typically very busy dealing with the daily problems that occur within their organization, often resulting in their giving something less than their undivided attention to the questions posed by the simulation analyst.
 As a result, there is a considerable danger that the analyst will not obtain a complete and correct description of the system.
-An effective way of dealing with this potential problem is to conduct a structured walkthrough of the conceptual model before an audience of SMEs and decision-makers.
-Using a projection device, the analyst goes through the conceptual model bullet-by-bullet, but not proceeding from one bullet to the next until everybody in the room is convinced that a particular bullet is correct and at an appropriate level of detail.
+An effective way of dealing with this potential problem is to conduct a structured walk-through of the assumptions document before an audience of SMEs and decision-makers.
+Using a projection device, the analyst goes through the assumptions document bullet-by-bullet, but not proceeding from one bullet to the next until everybody in the room is convinced that a particular bullet is correct and at an appropriate level of detail.
 A structured walk-through will increase both the validity and credibility of the simulation model.
-(As stated above, this exercise is called conceptual-model validation.)

 The structured walk-through should ideally be held at a remote site (e.g., a hotel meeting room), so that people give the meeting their full attention.
 Furthermore, it should be held prior to the beginning of programming in case major problems are uncovered at the meeting.
-The conceptual model should be sent to participants prior to the meeting and their comments requested.
-We do not, however, consider this a substitute for the structured walk-through itself, since people may not have the time or motivation to review the document carefully on their own.
+The assumptions document should be sent to participants prior to the meeting and their comments requested.
+We do not, however, consider this to be a substitute for the structured walk-through itself, since people may not have the time or motivation to review the document carefully on their own.
 Furthermore, the interactions that take place at the actual meeting are invaluable.

 Example 4.
 At a structured walk-through of a transportation system, a significant percentage of the assumptions given to us by our corporate sponsor were found to be wrong by the SMEs present.
 (Due to the large geographic distances between the home offices of the sponsor and the SMEs, it was not possible for the SMEs to be present at the kickoff meeting for the project.)
 As a result, various people were assigned responsibilities to collect information on different parts of the system.
-The collected information was used to update the conceptual model, and a second walk-through was successfully performed.
+The collected information was used to update the assumptions document, and a second walk-through was successfully performed.